tezos/tezos-mirror/docs/developer/proposal_testing.rst

   $ ./scripts/user_activated_upgrade.sh src/proto_007_* 1039321

-As before, if we had opted for not snapshoting the Alpha protocol, we could pass the path ``src/proto_alpha`` as the parameter of the command above.
+As before, if we had opted for not snapshotting the Alpha protocol, we could pass the path ``src/proto_alpha`` as the parameter of the command above.

 If we are testing the migration on an empty context on the sandbox, then we